 Nordstan and thereabouts

 The shopping mall Nordstan boasts several restaurants and cafés.
-Here you'll find for example Gourmet Korv (Gourmet Sausage, also found at Grönsakstorget) an upscale hot dog eatery taking fast food seriously and Woki, offering fresh and tasty Asian food, served quickly.
+Here you'll find for example Gourmet Korv (Gourmet Sausage, also found at Grönsakstorget) an upscale hot dog eatery taking fast food seriously.

 Just outside of Nordstan, on Östra Hamngatan 30, you'll find the vegetarian restaurant Andrum, and a couple of blocks from there, heading towards Kronhusbodarna, Sweden's first Nepalese restaurant Himalaya is located on Smedjegatan 1c.

 If you walk along Fredsgatan from Nordstan you can rest your feet while enjoying a meal at KPH Matbar on Östra Larmgatan 18 before continuing you shopping spree, perhaps exploring Kungsgatan and the fashion-filled parallell and cross-streets in the area.